SSoelvsten/bdd-benchmark/README.md

 | Labels            |              64 |
 | Apply operations  |              76 |
 | Initial BDD size  | (64-N+1)(N+1)-1 |

+### Picotrav
+This benchmark is a small recreation of the _Nanotrav_ example provided with the CUDD library.
+Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every gate in the order they are given in the file.
+If two files are given, then both are constructed and every output gate is compared.

+You can find multiple inputs in the _benchmarks/_ folder.

+Note, that the memory given is only for the BDD package.
+So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with auxiliary data structures.

 ## SAT Solver Benchmarks